teseltech/teselpay-for-stripe/README.md

 #### Configure the Firebase functions

 The only Cloud Function needed can be found in `functions/src/index.ts`.
-USe Express to register the function and use CORS, though the code is really the function `handler`
+Use Express to register the function and use CORS, though the code is really the function `handler`

-Define an environment varibale with your **Stripe Secret Key** using the commands:
+Define an environment variable with your **Stripe Secret Key** using the commands:

 ```bash
 firebase functions:config:set stripe.secret="THE API KEY"